ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       Away from work, Susan loves to travel, enjoying discovering new destinations and cultures.
 She has also been practicing yoga for 37 years, finding balance and relaxation through this lifelong passion.
   - name: Michele Barnes
     jobtitle: Sales Administrator
+    bio: >-
-    bio: Michele is our bright & bubbly Sales Administrator and is the fastest typist you've even seen!
-She is committed to giving customers the best possible service and the work she carries out is always to the highest quality.
-Her role covers a range of responsibilities including processing customer orders and dealing with customer queries.
-Michele is a big lover of cake & gin, and enjoys spending spare time with her gorgeous Grand-daughter Emily.
+      Michele is bright, bubbly, and the fastest typist you'll ever meet!
+She’s dedicated to delivering top-notch customer service, ensuring every task she handles is completed to the highest standard.
+Her role is as varied as it is essential, from processing customer orders to managing enquiries with her signature enthusiasm and efficiency.

+      When Michele’s not at work, she enjoys baking delicious cakes and cherishing time with her granddaughter, Emily.
+During the summer, she loves watching Wimbledon with a refreshing glass of gin.
+Her other hobbies include bike riding, losing herself in a good novel, and knitting.
     image: /img/michele-barnes.jpg
     interests:
       - reading